storyprotocol/docs/README.md

 If you see any issues with the docs or would like to add/modify them, please open a Pull Request and tag @jacob-tucker :)

-## Train AI on our Docs

-If you want to train an AI on our docs, you can use the `combined.md` file.
-It contains all of our docs in a single `.md` file, and is updated automatically every time a change is made to the repo.

 ## Development

 Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
 To install, use the following command